S. 2463: An Act protecting research animals

 Sponsors: Senator Bruce Tarr; Representatives Carolyn Dykema, Michelle DuBois

 Status: Released favorably from the Joint Committee on Environment, Natural Resources and Agriculture on January 13, 2020.
-Referred to Senate Committee on Ways & Means.
+Referred to the Senate Committee on Ways and Means.

 This bill requires a research institution or product testing facility that intends to euthanize a dog or cat for any purpose other than scientific, medical or educational research to offer the dog or cat for adoption to an animal shelter or animal rescue organization or through private placement before euthanizing the dog or cat.